Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Experiments

 \section{Experiments}

 In this section, we present a series of experiments designed to address the following research questions.

-\textbf{RQ1:} Can our proposed model effectively detect LLM-generated fake news and human-written fake news? \textbf{RQ2:} What changes does key fragment extraction cause in the probability distribution of news reconstruction? \textbf{RQ3:} Is every component of LIFE essential for fake news detection? \textbf{RQ4:} How does hyperparameter top-\(k\) influence LIFE’s performance? \textbf{RQ5:} What impact does the design of malicious templates have on the reconstruction probability distribution? \textbf{RQ6:} What are the differences in word frequency between key fragments of fake news and real news?
+\textbf{RQ1:} Can our proposed model effectively detect LLM-generated fake news and human-LLM mixed fake news? \textbf{RQ2:} How effective is our method on datasets generated by other LLMs? \textbf{RQ3:} Is every component of LIFE essential for fake news detection? \textbf{RQ4:} How does LIFE’s reconstruction likelihood differ for real versus fake news? \textbf{RQ5:} How does hyperparameter top-\(k\) influence LIFE’s performance? \textbf{RQ6:} What impact does the design of malicious templates have on the reconstruction probability distribution?